apeskinian/p3_watch-o-matic/README.md

         view_selection(self.sheet)
 ```

-The class methods used in theis application are:
+The class methods used in this application are:

 - `add_to_sheet(self)`
    - Adds the watch object to the google sheet